Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

 Progression and specialisations

-Experienced carpenters may progress to be supervisors or managers, or become self-employed and work as building contractors.
+Experienced carpenters may progress to become self-employed or work as building contractors, or move into supervisory or management roles.

-Carpenters may specialise in either residential or commercial carpentry.
+Carpenters may specialise in either commercial or residential carpentry.